This video explains how to configure a correlation engine in APEX AIOps Incident Management.

 In our use case, this correlation only applies to the alerts whose class is application or infrastructure.

-And the same service but considering the variation in spelling, we’ll set the similarity value at 80%.
+And we want to cluster alerts from the same location, but considering the variation in spelling, we’ll set the similarity value at 70%.

 We’ll set the time window to 15 minutes.
 To understand the correlation time window, watch the “Alert Correlation Method in Incident Management” video.